TheOddlySeagull/Trin-Civil-Pack-V2/README.md

 ## Overview

-This pack includes modernized versions of Trin civil vehicles with default parts pre-installed, new door mechanics, and part tone support.
+This pack includes modernized versions of V2 Trin civil vehicles with default parts pre-installed, new animations, and part tone support.
 Other categories may be in-progress.

 ## Download